Solanace/Graphics-Notes/README.md

 * **Edge list** - List of points in the image.
 Every 2 points determine a line.
 	* \[P<sub>0</sub>, P<sub>1</sub>, P<sub>2</sub>, ..., P<sub>n</sub>] generates lines \[P<sub>0</sub>P<sub>1</sub>, P<sub>1</sub>P<sub>2</sub>, ..., P<sub>n-1</sub>P<sub>n</sub>].
 		* P<sub>0</sub> = (x<sub>0</sub>, y<sub>0</sub>).
 The edge list is actually a 2D array!
-		* For 3D images, points will also include z-coordinates, but z-values also show up for rotations and other transformations.
+		* For 3D images, points will include z-coordinates, which will also show up for rotations and other transformations.
 	* This does have a bit of repetition, but space is relatively cheap.

 ---

-## 02/07: Bresenham's Line Algorithm 3
+## 02/07: Bresenham's Line Algorithm (3)

 #### Algorithm for Octant II
 * Midpoint = (x + 0.5, y + 1)